 Luckily I have two ridiculously interested children who adore reading and imagination.
 We have books everywhere in our house... everywhere: Harry Potter, Mysterious Benedict Society, Escape From Mr. Lemoncello's Library, A Monster Calls, Circus Mirandus, The Incorrigible Children of Ashton Place, Lemony Snicket to name only a few.
 I had stories on the brain, and I began creating informal ones at bedtime—the sillier and more fantastic the better.
 When my oldest daughter suggested I turn one of them into a book, I somehow agreed and quickly found myself inside one of the most rewarding puzzles of my life.

 There is a particular joy I've found in writing for middle-grade readers, who are no longer just children, but still far from being adults.
-It is a bridge to adolescents, before self-awareness and teen relationships take over, when things like magic still have profound importance and influence.
+It is a bridge from adolescence, before self-awareness and teen relationships take over, when things like magic still have profound importance and influence.
 Oddly (or not) I've found exploring middle-grade themes (aka "who the heck am I?") similar to my own current stage of life.
 If that sounds a bit like a midlife crisis, so be it, I'm having too much fun to stop now.

 Roald Dahl once wrote in Boy: Tales of Childhood: